A suite of case studies from across the EU, demonstrating actions to reduce food losses and waste.

 Contact: Balázs Cseh, Hungarian Food Bank Association

-The main focus of the project is on the lower quality products, where the plan is to test possible channels for both on a marketed (sale) and a non-marketed (free redistribution) basis.
+The main focus of the project is on the lower quality products, where the plan is to test possible channels for both a marketed (sale) and a non-marketed (free redistribution) basis.

-In April 2017 The Hungarian Pilot Working Platform initiated and started executing the pilot project “Just like at home”.
+In April 2017 The Hungarian Pilot Working Platform initiated the pilot project “Just like at home”.
 The aim of the project is to dissolve the paradox of “oversupply by virtual needs” and creating a common basis of understanding and awareness about the issue of food waste in the whole chain (from caterer to consumer) by matching a realistic/real demand/supply in this special type of consumer scenario where the cost of food is not a primary selector.

 The Hungarian Pilot Working Platform has initiated and started executing a new pilot project in May 2017.
-The goal of the project “Broadening the bridge” is to model the total cost of redistribution within the “redistribution supply chain” including food banks and redistribution partner organisations, calculate the potential return on investment in case of additional funding and look at possible funding sources, especially concentrating the existing resources in the social care system such as using the existing (and maybe not 100%-ly used) capacities and potential funding sources such as the EU FEAD program.
+The goal of the project “Broadening the bridge” is to model the total cost of redistribution within the “redistribution supply chain” including food banks and redistribution partner organisations, calculate the potential return on investment in case of additional funding and look at possible funding sources, especially concentrating the existing resources in the social care system such as using the existing (and maybe not 100% used) capacities and potential funding sources such as the EU FEAD program.